Mootbing/ship-name-maker/README.md

 # Ship Name Maker

-Make ship names for you and your dependency(or dependencies if youre a player ;) )
+Make ship names for you and your dependency :). (sadly I don't have a gf to test this program on, so it may be bugged)

 # Examples